 Often, the surgeon will give you a good idea of what changes can be made to your nose and what changes are outside the realm of possibility during the consultation.
 You’ll get an idea of what you’ll need to do before the surgery to get ready and what your recovery will be like.
 Your surgeon will also give you an idea of the potential complications and what you can do to reduce the likelihood of those occurring.
 Very importantly, a review of that surgeon’s photos is essential for making sure that what you are being promised is achievable in that surgeon’s hands.

 The recovery period after ethnic rhinoplasty is similar to the recovery after any other type of rhinoplasty.
 There will be swelling, which is usually very noticeable for the first week.
 Swelling may continue for up to a year after the procedure, but is usually not visible after the first few days.

 You’ll most likely be asked to take about a week off from your job and to avoid participating in certain activities, such as exercise, for at least two weeks after the surgery.
 The area around your nose will continue to be very delicate for some time after that, so you’ll also want to avoid any activities that could potentially harm it, such as sports that involve flying balls.

 Choosing a surgeon who has ample experience with rhinoplasty and with performing procedures on a variety of different ethnicities is the first step to getting a nose that really fits your face and personality.
-Dr. Jeffrey Epstein is a double board certified facial plastic surgeon who regularly performs about four or five rhinoplasties per week at practices in Miami and New York.
+Dr. Jeffrey Epstein is a double board certified facial plastic surgeon who regularly performs about four or five rhinoplasties per week at practices in Miami.
 He can evaluate your nose and answer any questions you have about the surgery.
-To schedule an appointment with Dr. Epstein in Manhattan, call (212) 759-3484 today.
 For a consultation in Miami, call (305) 666-5884.